sustrik/tiles/README.md

 ![](pics/tiles1.png)

-This makes it easy to align tile literls with the rest of the program.
+This makes it easy to align tile literals with the rest of the program.
 Given that the whitespace doesn't count, the literal can be shifted as much to the left or right as needed: